pippim/pippim.github.io/programs/mserve.md

 Key features of tooltips:

-- They appear after a delay
+- When mouse hovers over a button, tooltips appear after a delay
-- They fade in
+- Tooltips gradually fade in
-- The stay visible for a short time based on word count
+- They stay visible for a short time based on word count
-- They move instep with mouse movements
+- Tooltips follow mouse mouse movements inside button
+- Clicking button or moving mouse out of button forces fade out
-- They fade out
+- Tooltips gradually fade out

 ---